 Navigate to the directory containing the library to import.
 There are usually two files from which to choose, dialog.xlb and script.xlb.
 It does not matter which of these two files you select; both will be imported.
-Select a file and click Open to continue (see Figure 308).
+Select a file and click Open to continue.